highfidelity/hifi-content/usefulUtilities/portal/README.md

 ## Setup
 1. Rez a zone entity that you want to act as the portal.
-2. Add the below `userData` object to the zone entity's `userData`
+2. Add the below `userData` object to the zone entity's `userData`.
-3. Add the `portal.js` entity script to the zone entity
+3. Add the `portal.js` entity script to the zone entity.
-4. Update `userData` at any time to modify the portal's destination
+4. Update `userData` at any time to modify the portal's destination.

 Here's the object to add to the zone entity's `userData`:
 ```